-he 2018 Aspirations in Computing Awards ceremony, will be held on April 17th and recognizes 35 Minnesota high school young women for their technology related interests and achievements.
-Family, friends, teachers, and local business partners and sponsors will gather to support and celebrate the technology passion and interests of these incredible young women.
+he 2018 Aspirations in Computing Awards ceremony, held on April 17th and recognized 35 Minnesota high school young women for their technology related interests and achievements.
+Family, friends, teachers, and local business partners and sponsor came together to support and celebrate the technology passion and interests of these incredible young women.

-Along with recognition, honorees are awarded a range of prizes including college scholarships, job shadow experiences, paid summer internship opportunities, cash rewards, and tech devices.
+Along with recognition, honorees were awarded a range of prizes including college scholarships, job shadow experiences, paid summer internship opportunities, cash rewards, and tech devices.

-The ceremony also recognizes Minnesota’s 2018 Aspirations Educator Honorable Mention recipient, Elizabeth Riggs Como Park High School – St. Paul, and Minnesota Aspirations Educator of the Year, Judith Roggow, DeLaSalle High School – Minneapolis.
-Numerous other educators will be in attendance to cheer on the students they endorsed.
+The ceremony also recognized Minnesota’s 2018 Aspirations Educator Honorable Mention recipient, Elizabeth Riggs Como Park High School – St. Paul, and Minnesota Aspirations Educator of the Year, Judith Roggow, DeLaSalle High School – Minneapolis.
+Numerous other educators will be in attendance to cheer on their students and collgues.

 On behalf of the National Center for Women and Information Technology (NCWIT), and the impressive array of sponsors and partners, the Minnesota State – IT Center of Excellence congratulates all the award recipients for their outstanding achievements.
 A higher education and career path to exciting technology related opportunities, awaits you.
 Go for IT!